PatrickPro/emojiport-installer/README.md

 # emojiport-installer
-EmojiPort installer
+EmojiPort installer by smacpats updated to support iOS 13.1 emojis

-Installs emojiport and the iOS 12.1 emojis onto your jailbroken device for you.
-Can be found on https://smacpats.github.io/repo
+Installs emojiport and the iOS 13.1 emojis onto your jailbroken device for you.

-Will (maybe) update it for newer emojis in the future if requested to.